Develop and Deploy a Python API with Kubernetes and Docker - part II

 kubectl scale deployment api --replicas=2

-The container(s) can be accessible inside the cluster, but until now, there is no way to access it from outside the cluster.
-If we want to create a public service and expose our API to Internet users, we should create a service.
+The container(s) can be accessible inside the cluster, but until now, there has been no way to access it from outside the cluster.
+We should create a service if we want to create a public service and expose our API to Internet users.

 This is the service YAML description: